L3nn0x/osirose/README.md

-- Write real makefiles
+DONE - Write real makefiles
-- Clean and remove all warnings in code
+DONE - remove all warnings in code
+- clean code
 - Solve quest bug (quests are not given to the character)